Skip to main content

 2. Maintain a routine.

-Try to stay on a consistent schedule of sleeping and other activities.
-Sticking to a regular routine, even on your weekends, will help you stay happy and healthy.
+A top night shift tip is to stay on a consistent schedule of sleeping and doing other activities.
+Sticking to a regular routine, even on your days off, will help you stay happy and healthy.

 • Doing yoga.